alkesh-009/node-hello-world/README.md

 This project we can see how to deploy a Dockerized Node.js application to **Amazon ECS (Fargate)** using **GitHub Actions** as the CI/CD pipeline.

+**Fistly we have to check and run our application on our local server if our node-app runs smoothly, than we can do the process further like deploymet using github actions**

 Project Structure

 ├── index.js
 ├── package.json